Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 ACTION QUANTA (AQ): Quasiparticles of the Belief Field

 An Action Quantum is:
-• EMERGENT: Not fundamental — arises from collective behavior
+• EMERGENT: Not fundamental, it arises from collective behavior
 • IRREDUCIBLE: Cannot be decomposed into simpler actionable parts
 • STRUCTURED: Has magnitude, phase, frequency, coherence
 • COMBINABLE: Forms molecules through bonds